- Who may use Counseling Services?

-In addition to individual counseling, consultation, workshops, and walk in hours, we also offer case-management appointments for students wanting to get connected to other off-campus resources such as on-going medication management, ADD/ADHD/learning disability assessments, alcohol and drug treatment, support for eating disorders, etc. Referrals to other departments on campus such as the Office of the Chaplain, Career Services, Accessible Education Services, Academic Support, etc. are frequently made.
+In addition to individual counseling, consultation, workshops, and walk in hours, we also offer case-management appointments for students wanting to get connected to other off-campus resources such as on-going medication management, ADD/ADHD/learning disability assessments, alcohol and drug treatment, support for eating disorders, etc. Referrals to other departments on campus such as the Office of Spiritual and Religious Life, Career Services, Accessible Education Services, Academic Support, etc. are frequently made.
 Group counseling may be offered based on need and availability.
 Lastly, we offer crisis support and referral options.

 9. What if I call after office hours?

 If it is an emergency, you will hear a message instructing you to call Campus Safety at x6911 and ask for the Area Coordinator.
 They will call you back to assist you.
 If it is not an emergency you may leave a message and someone will contact you when the office opens.
 If you need immediate support after hours, please call WUTalk, serviced by ProtoCall at (503)375-5353, or 911 in the case of an emergency.
 By calling WUTalk, you will be connected to ProtoCall, a call center staffed by Masters and Ph.D. level counselors familiar with Willamette’s resources.
 Calls are free and confidential, and you can request a next business day follow-up inquiry from Bishop.
 Bishop Wellness Center is securely notified of your call, but like all records in Bishop, this is not a part of your academic record.

 10. What qualifications do the counselors have?

-All Counseling Services staff have professional degrees and are accountable to either the Oregon Board of Psychologist Examiners or the Oregon Board of Licensed Professional Counselors and Therapists, or the Oregon Board of Social Workers.
+All Counseling Services staff have professional degrees and are accountable to either the Oregon Board of Psychologist Examiners, the Oregon Board of Licensed Professional Counselors and Therapists, or the Oregon Board of Social Workers.
 Learn more about our staff.